solkim-83/tp/docs/DeveloperGuide.md

 ##### General Design
 **`Person`** component:

-In Athena, contacts are represented by `Person` objects. `Person` objects have several properties such as email, address, etc. However, a `Person` can also be tagged with multiple `Tag`s.
+In Athena, contacts are represented by `Person` objects. `Person` objects have several properties such as email, address, etc. A `Person` can also be tagged with multiple `Tag`s.
 - `AddressBook` handles all direct matters concerning `Person` objects.
 It has a `TagManager` and `UniquePersonList`.
 - `UniquePersonList` keeps track of all `Person` objects.
-Using `Person` class' `isSamePerson(Person)` method, it ensures that there are no duplicate contacts in Athena.
+It uses `Person` class' `isSamePerson(Person)` method to ensure that there are no duplicate contacts in Athena.
 - `TagManager` keeps track of which contacts contain which tags.
-It uses a hash map, with `Tag`s as keys and stores a set of `Person`s as its value.
+It uses a hash map, mapping each `Tag` to the set of `Person`s that contain the `Tag`.

 All manipulation of `Person` objects have to be done through `AddressBook`. `AddressBook` provides simple methods that can be used by higher-level components such as
 - `void removePerson(Person)`